2020 Penny Value Checker: Errors List,“D”, “S” & No Mint Mark Worth

 The Obverse Of The 2020 Penny

-The coin’s obverse presents Abraham Lincoln in a timeless right-facing profile that has remained virtually unchanged since Victor David Brenner’s original 1909 design.
-Lincoln’s portrait demonstrates remarkable artistic depth, capturing the president’s distinctive beard, determined expression, and period clothing with masterful precision.
+The coin’s obverse presents Abraham Lincoln in a timeless right-facing profile that has remained virtually unchanged since Victor David Brenner’s original 1909 design — now over 115 years old and the longest continuously-used presidential portrait on any U.S. coin.

 The inscriptional layout follows established tradition: “IN GOD WE TRUST” curves gracefully above Lincoln’s portrait, while “LIBERTY” flows behind his profile.
-The year “2020” appears prominently to the right of Lincoln’s collar, and Brenner’s signature “VDB” initials can be found discretely positioned on the shoulder area of the portrait truncation.
+The year “2020” appears prominently to the right of Lincoln’s collar, and Brenner’s signature “VDB” initials are discretely positioned on the shoulder truncation area of the portrait.

 The Reverse Of The 2020 Penny

-The reverse side features Lyndall Bass’s Union Shield design, which symbolizes President Lincoln’s preservation of the United States as a single, unified nation.
-The shield displays thirteen vertical stripes representing the original colonies, unified by a horizontal bar across the top that bears the motto “E PLURIBUS UNUM.”
+The reverse features Lyndall Bass’s Union Shield, which symbolizes Lincoln’s preservation of a unified nation during the Civil War.
+The shield displays thirteen vertical stripes representing the original colonies, unified by a horizontal bar bearing the motto “E PLURIBUS UNUM” (Latin for “Out of Many, One”).

-The patriotic inscriptions frame the shield design with “UNITED STATES OF AMERICA” forming an arc around the coin’s upper edge.
-A decorative banner bearing “ONE CENT” stretches across the shield’s midsection, clearly indicating the denomination while integrating seamlessly with the overall composition.
+“UNITED STATES OF AMERICA” forms an arc around the coin’s upper edge, while a banner bearing “ONE CENT” stretches across the shield’s midsection, integrating seamlessly with the patriotic composition.

 Other Features Of The 2020 Penny